-What: Limited Antlerless-Only Elk Harvest Program.
+What: Limited Antlerless-Only Elk Harvest

-Who: GMU 20 subunit (Hunt Code E-F-020-L3-R) antlerless rifle license holders.
-Up to four hunters per week, each with one companion and one vehicle (only on access road).
+Who: GMU 20 subunit (Hunt Code E-F-020-L3-R) antlerless rifle license holders, except Private Land Only licenses.
+Four hunters per week, each with one companion and one vehicle (only on access road).
 In future years, the number of hunters may decrease depending on effectiveness.
-All hunters will be required to pass a shooting proficiency test for their method of take, and attend an on-site orientation.
+No motorized vehicles will be allowed off road.

-How: Solicitation of subunit license-holders for declaration of interest in hunting Ron Stewart Preserve at Rabbit Mountain or Red Hill followed by lottery type-access system, both administered by BCPOS.
+How: Solicitation of subunit license-holders for declaration of interest in hunting Ron Stewart Preserve at Rabbit Mountain (pending approval) or Red Hill followed by lottery typeaccess system, both administered by BCPOS.

-Short-range weapons, i.e., archery, muzzleloader, and shotgun slug only (effective range for short-range weapons is approximately 100 yards); foot and/or pack animal access only.
+Short-range weapons (archery, muzzleloader, and shotgun slug) only; foot, horseback and/or pack animal only.
 Muzzleloader and shotgun slug will be permitted throughout the elk management area.
 Archery will be restricted to areas west of US 36.
 Non-lead ammunition only.

-Method of take could be modified to include centerfire rifle should harvest success not meet objectives, and pending approval and safety assessment.
+The type of weapon could be modified to include centerfire rifle should harvest success not meet objectives, pending approval and a safety assessment.

-When: Aug.
-15, 2020 - Oct.
-31, 2020.
+When: August 15, 2020 - October 31, 2020

 - Six days per week from Monday-Saturday.
-This weekly duration could be modified depending on hunting success and elk movements in future years. - Variable message signage will be incorporated along US 36 and Nelson Road as feasible to alert commuters of the potential for more frequent movements by the elk herd.
+This weekly duration could be modified depending on hunting success and elk movements in future years. - Property can be accessed one hour before sunrise to one hour after sunset.
+Hunters can hunt only one-half hour prior to sunrise and one-half hour after sunset per CPW regulation. - Variable message signage will be incorporated along US 36 and Nelson Road to alert commuters of the potential for more frequent movements by the elk herd (four signs total).

-Where: Red Hill elk management area (see Figure 6 on page 18).
+Where: Red Hill elk management area (see Figure 6 on page 18)

-- No hunting within a 100-150 yard safety buffer around property edges adjacent to private property identified in the elk management area. - In high-density residential areas, extra safety measures will be implemented. - Hunting will be confined to areas currently closed to the public.
-Hunting boundaries adjoining Heil Valley Ranch will be drawn to maintain a minimum distance of one-quarter of a mile from public trails (Picture Rock Trail).
+- No hunting within a safety buffer around property edges identified in elk management area. - Hunting will be confined to areas currently closed to the public.
+Hunting boundaries adjoining Heil Valley Ranch will be drawn to maintain a minimum distance of one-quarter of a mile from public trails (Picture Rock trail).